Please check back in regularly or register your interest for any upcoming positions.

 We are an equal opportunities employer and are seeking applications from suitable candidates from all backgrounds.
 We are fully committed to creating and sustaining a positive and supportive working environment free from discrimination where staff feel valued and respected.
 We value individuality and diversity and believe in equal opportunity for everyone, irrespective of age, disability, gender identity, marriage or civil partnership, pregnancy or maternity, race or ethnicity, religion or belief, sex, sexual orientation or socio-economic background.

-The post is exempt from the Rehabilitation of Offenders Act 1974 and the school is therefore permitted to ask job applicants to declare all convictions and cautions (including those which are “spent” unless they are “protected” under the DBS filtering rules) in order to assess their suitability to work with children.
+The post is exempt from the Rehabilitation of Offenders Act 1974.
+The school is therefore permitted to ask job applicants to declare all convictions and cautions on a self-declaration form in advance of attending an interview (including those which are “spent” unless they are “protected” under the DBS filtering rules) in order to assess their suitability to work with children.

 DOWNLOAD THE JOB DESCRIPTION HOW TO APPLY